remix-run/react-router/docs/route/route.md

 In order to keep your application bundles small and support code-splitting of your routes, each route can provide an async function that resolves the non-route-matching portions of your route definition (`loader`, `action`, `element`, `errorElement`, etc.).

-Lazy routes are resolved on initial load and during the `loading` or `submitting` phase of a navigation or fetcher call.
-You cannot lazily define route-matching properties (`path`, `index`, `children`) since we only execute your lazy route functions after we've matched known routes.

 Each `lazy` function will typically return the result of a dynamic import.

 ```jsx